Andrea King: Television

 In the 1960s and 1970s, most of her acting work was on television, including the ABC/Warner Bros.
 Television Western series Maverick's episode "Two Tickets to Ten Strike" opposite James Garner.
-In 1959–1960, King appeared twice as Duchess in the episodes "The Blizzard" and "The Devil Made Fire" of another ABC/WB Western series, The Alaskans, starring Roger Moore, Jeff York, Ray Danton, and Dorothy Provine, as well as in multiple episodes of the ABC/WB private-eye series 77 Sunset Strip and Hawaiian Eye.
-She also guest-starred in a 1960 episode of The Tom Ewell Show.
+In 1959–60, she appeared twice as Duchess in the episodes "The Blizzard" and "The Devil Made Fire" of another ABC/WB Western series, The Alaskans, as well as in multiple episodes of the ABC/WB private-eye series 77 Sunset Strip and Hawaiian Eye.
+She guest-starred in a 1960 episode of The Tom Ewell Show.

 She made four guest appearances on Perry Mason between 1959 and 1963, including the role of murderer Barbara Heywood in the 1959 episode, "The Case of the Bedeviled Doctor".
 King continued to act on television until 1990, when she played her final role on the Murder, She Wrote episode, "The Fixer-Upper".
 She appeared twice more as herself on the A&E series, Biography, recalling her work with Peter Lorre and Montgomery Clift.

 For her contribution to television, she received a star on the Hollywood Walk of Fame in February 1960.

 Personal life

 According to her Los Angeles Times obituary, King was married to lawyer Nat Willis from 1940 until his death in 1970.
 In her later life, she authored children's books and was active in Democratic politics.
-During the 1952 presidential election, she supported the campaign of Adlai Stevenson.
 She was an Episcopalian.